nnamdi-security/cybersecurity-portfolio/lab/network-hacking.md

 ## What I Learned
 - How to identify Weak network and harden it
-- Importance of strong authentication is wireless network
+- Importance of strong authentication in wireless network
+- The need to segregate guest network from the main network